craftcms/commerce/docs/making-payments.md

 </form>
 ```

-If you require custom markup and just applying CSS to a default markup won't do, here's what a simple credit card payment form markup might look like.
+If you require custom markup and just applying CSS to a default markup won’t do, here’s what a simple credit card payment form markup might look like.

 This example assumes the availability of the `paymentForm` variable, as discussed in [Payment Form Models](payment-form-models.md).